War of the Oranges

 The War of the Oranges (Guerra das Laranjas; Guerre des Oranges; Guerra de las Naranjas) was a brief conflict in 1801 in which Spanish forces, instigated by the government of France, and ultimately supported by the French military, invaded Portugal.
-It was a precursor to the Peninsular Wars, resulting in the Treaty of Badajoz, the loss of Portuguese territory, in particular Olivenza, as well as ultimately setting the stage for the complete invasion of the Iberian Peninsula by French forces.
+The war resulted in the Treaty of Badajoz, the loss of Portuguese territory, in particular losing Olivenza to Spain.
+Six years later, Napoleon would invade both Portugal and Spain in the Peninsular War.

 Background

 In 1800, First Consul Bonaparte and his ally, the Spanish prime-minister and Generalissimo Manuel de Godoy, sent an ultimatum to Portugal, the last British ally on the continent, demanding that she break her alliance with Britain.
 Portugal refused to cede, and, in April 1801, French troops arrived in the country.
 They were bolstered by Spanish troops under the command of Manuel de Godoy.
 Godoy had, under his command, the Spanish Army of Extremadura, with five divisions.